Project Director: Alexander Silbiger (Music Department, Duke University)

 About the Project Director

-Alexander Silbiger is Professor Emeritus at Duke University and Editor-in-Chief of the Web Library of Seventeenth-Century Music.
+Alexander Silbiger is Professor Emeritus at Duke University and Founding Editor of the Web Library of Seventeenth-Century Music.
 His many publications include Italian Manuscript Sources of Seventeenth-Century Keyboard Music (1980); "The Roman Frescobaldi Tradition: 1640-1670," in JAMS 33 (1980); "From Madrigal to Toccata: Frescobaldi and the Seconda Prattica," in Critica Musica (1996); articles "Chaconne," "Passacaglia," and (with Frederick Hammond) “Frescobaldi,” in The New Grove (2001); "On Frescobaldi's Recreation of the Ciaccona and the Passacaglia," in The Keyboard in Baroque Europe (2003); and "Fantasy and Craft: The Solo Instrumentalist," in The Cambridge History of Seventeenth-Century Music (2005).
 He served as Editor of Frescobaldi Studies (1987) and of Seventeenth-Century Keyboard Music: Sources Central to the Keyboard Art of the Baroque (28 vols., 1987-89).